 “I thought it was spam at first,” Dr. Burgess joked.

 Dr. Burgess soon learned that President Nellis did indeed have some big news to share — she had been selected as Ohio University’s 2018 Distinguished Professor of Political Science.

 Her recognition was celebrated by the campus community during a Portrait Unveiling and Distinguished Professor Lecture on Feb.
 25 in the Baker University Center Ballroom.

-Dr. Gerri Botte commemorate Dr. Susan Burgess, middle, on her status of Distinguished Professor.
 Dr. Gerri Botte, chair of the nominations committee and a distinguished professor herself, introduced Dr. Burgess, saying her work in the areas of law and courts, politics and sexuality, popular culture, and radical politics has prompted scholars and professional associations to redefine and expand the boundaries of mainstream political science and interdisciplinary legal studies.

 Dr. Susan Burgess has written and co-edited five books, such as the two photographed here.

 “Mainstream political science has been able to show a remarkable increase in acceptance of LGBT rights in recent years,” she explained.
 “But it has not been able to fully explain how and why is has occurred.
 In part, that’s because of the relatively rapid place in which this change seems to have taken place.”

 During her lecture, Dr. Burgess spoke about how LGBT life has changed over the years at OHIO and in the United States.
 Dr. Burgess explained towards the end of her lecture that large cultural shifts in pop culture can be linked to broader changes in public understanding of a variety of complex factors that aren’t obviously related to LGBT issues.

 Dozens of Dr. Burgess' friends, family members and colleagues gathered in the Baker Ballroom to celebrate her achievement.